-For individual institutions, career academics are appealing.
-An Early Career Researcher (ECR) bears the promise (or if experienced, manifest evidence) of research funding in line with current UK government HE funding policies (Willetts, 2010).
-For institutions to negate research activity closes significant institutional income sources.
-Further, benefits of an institutional research portfolio extend beyond funding; research success aids status and league rankings, which lucrative international students often base institutional choices on (Graham, 2015).
-Understandably therefore, certain elements of strategic decision makers principal focus for appointment, as is evident from surveying many recent job advertisements, is ‘essential: PhD, significant research publications and research grant income’, and ‘desirable: relevant and extensive industrial experience, and chartered status’.
+For HEI’s in the UK, Career Academics are appealing.
+They bear the promise (or if experienced, manifest evidence) of research funding in line with current UK government HE funding policies (Willetts, 2010).
+For HEIs research portfolio benefits extend beyond funding; research success aids prestige, status and league rankings, which lucrative international students often base institutional choices on (Graham, 2015).
+Understandably therefore, certain elements of strategic decision makers principal focus for appointment, as is evident from reviewing job advertisements, is ‘essential: PhD, significant research publications and research grant income’, and ‘desirable: relevant and extensive industrial experience, and chartered status’.
 Indeed, Career Academics have many qualities industry trained practitioners lack.

 Qualities of career academics for individual institutions

 Career Academics manifestly have PhD education attributes of specialised knowledge, critical thinking, and in-depth evaluation skills for complex interconnected problems (Greenfield, 1996; Phillips & Pugh, 2010).
-They understand (and probably accept) the shared beliefs (Harari, 2014) underpinning research activity, even though these are framed by UK government led REF policy.
-A PhD is a research apprenticeship (Park, 2005) in the mechanics of research, and methods used (Knight and Ruddock, 2008).
+They understand (and probably accept) the shared beliefs (Harari, 2014) underpinning research.
+A PhD is asurrogate apprenticeship (Park, 2005) in research mechanics and methods (Knight and Ruddock, 2008).
 Research-oriented minds arguably explain complex subject matter at fundamental levels (Demski and Zimmerman, 2000).
-Indeed, Greenfield (1996:3) suggests research is “an art aided by skills of inquiry, experimental design, data collection, measurement and analysis, by interpretation, and by presentation”.
-Such skills support the attainment of transformative research funding council grants and help individuals gain understanding of how tacit and expressed ‘networks’ function in specialist subject areas.
+Indeed, Greenfield (1996:3) suggests research is “an art aided by skills of inquiry, experimental design, data collection, measurement and analysis… interpretation, and… presentation”.
+Such skills support attaining transformative research funding council grants and help individuals gain understanding of tacit and expressed ‘networks’ in specialist subject areas.

-Secondly, PhDs are undoubtedly symbols of strength and academic authority in an education service industry.
-There is significant employment capital in PhDs given their symbolism of academic attainment at the highest level.
-Although such a route may not prepare academics pedagogically, the necessity for new staff to complete a PGCert in Academic Practice arguably enhances pedagogical knowledge and helps understand student learning.
+Secondly, PhDs are symbols of strength, value and academic authority in an education service industry.
+They have significant employment capital given their symbolism of the highest academic attainment.
+Although PhDs may not prepare academics pedagogically, new UK staff must complete a Postgraduate Certificate in Academic Practice (hereafter PGCert) arguably enhancing pedagogical knowledge and helps understand student learning.

-Thirdly, productive Career Academics can be highly motivated given the many advantages of having an academic career.
-Academia has traditionally carried a certain permanence compared to industry (Kalleberg, 2000).
-Also, social prestige in academia, “particularly the role of determining the life chances of others” (Hansley and Trow 1971, p.204) can be perceived greater than in industry, operating in the knowledge economy and the educator status, as opposed to construction and engineering jobs.
-Furthermore, academia offers more opportunity for flexible working and better conditions.
-Classic management theory states workers work to rewards (Griffin, 2013), and academia offers financial gain and rewards through senior promotions, whether, invariably, by research (Graham, 2015), or teaching routes (Macfarlane, 2011).
-Arguably the paradigm and thought process of UK research/Career Academic recruitment notionally aims to help deliver good research and increase institutional ranking based on these metrics (Graham, 2015, Guardian 2015, Complete, 2015).
+Thirdly, productive Career Academics can be highly motivated given that academia has traditionally carried a certain permanence compared to industry, especially project-based industries (Kalleberg, 2000), and has more flexible working conditions.
+Also, social prestige in academia, “particularly the role of determining the life chances of others” (Hansley and Trow 1971, p.204) can be perceived greater than in industry.
+Classic management theory states workers respond to rewards (Griffin, 2013), and academia offers financial gain and rewards through senior promotions, whether, invariably, by research (Graham, 2015), or teaching routes (Macfarlane, 2011).
+For institutions, Career Academic recruitment ostensibly delivers good research and increases institutional ranking (Graham, 2015, Guardian 2015, Complete, 2015).
 In turn, students choose institutions by these metrics.

-It is thus not too unrealistic to assume that Institutions arguably recruit Career Academics in line with the assertion we represent in Figure 1 here:
+Thus, institutions arguably recruit Career Academics in line with the principal assertion represented in Figure 1, although we note for purposes of clarity and to support the principal argument being made here, other impacting factors and assumptions have been omitted.:

 Figure 1: Institution assumptions of Career Academic performance.